Following system colour scheme Selected dark colour scheme Selected light colour scheme

 if isassignable(request_json, MyTypedDict):

-assert_type(request_json, MyTypedDict) # type is narrowed!
+assert_type(request_json, MyTypedDict) # Type of variable is narrowed

 • Assignability checkers:

-• Pattern 1: def isassignable[T](value: object, typx: TypeExpr[T]) -> TypeIs[T]
+• Pattern 1: def is_assignable[T](value: object, typx: TypeForm[T]) -> TypeIs[T]

-• Pattern 2: def ismatch[T](value: object, typx: TypeExpr[T]) -> TypeGuard[T]
+• Pattern 2: def is_match[T](value: object, typx: TypeForm[T]) -> TypeGuard[T]

 • Examples: beartype.is_bearable, trycast.isassignable, typeguard.check_type, xdsl.isa